Last Updated on: 27th September 2023, 08:34 am

 Pineapple green cheek conures are colorful and characterful birds.
-Although they have friendly personalities, they sometimes bite, so they must be trained out of this behavior at a young age.
+Although they have friendly personalities, they sometimes bite.
+Conures must be trained out of this behavior at an early age.

 Pineapple green cheek conures are small parrots, reaching just 10 inches and weighing 60-80 grams.

-They enjoy spending time with and entertaining their owners but are usually quieter than other parrot species.
-You can train conures to learn tricks and basic human phrases.
+They enjoy spending time with and entertaining their owners but are usually quieter than other conure species.
+You can even train conures to learn clever tricks and basic words.

-Owning a pineapple green cheek conure is a rewarding experience, but they need an owner with time to engage with them and appreciate their antics.
+Owning a pineapple green cheek conure is a rewarding experience, but they need an owner with time to engage with them who’ll appreciate their fun-loving antics.

 What Is a Pineapple Green Cheek Conure?